-Beatriz Puyol, based in Dahab, South Sinai, is a metaphysics and healing crystals enthusiast and has vast experience with Himalayan salt lamps.
+Beatriz Puyol, based in Dahab, South Sinai, is a metaphysics and healing crystals enthusiast and has vast experience with Himalayan salt lamps and knowledge of rock salt light benefits.
 “I was in awe of these salt lamps the first time I used them.
 It made a world of difference in relation to air quality, and it does not consume much electrical power to get these negative ions released in the air.”

 2. Friendly to the Respiratory System